himnishchopra1/Maven-Fuzzy-Factory-Ecommerce-Store-Analysis/Website Measurement and Testing/README.md

-AN analysis of page-level website data to compare traffic and conversion rates, and use MySQL to build and analyze conversion funnels to help optimize the customer purchase experience.
+An analysis of page-level website data to compare traffic and conversion rates, and use MySQL to build and analyze conversion funnels to help optimize the customer purchase experience.

 The tasks to complete are: